vebarina/mobile-weather-app/README.md

 ## Setting up the app 🗒️

+1. Run `npm install -g expo-cli` to install Expo CLI globally.

+2. Install the **Expo client** app on your _iOS_ or _Android_ phone and connect to the same wireless network as your computer.

-1. In your terminal, navigate to your cloned repository.
+3. In your terminal, navigate to your cloned repository.

-2. Run `npm install` to install all dependencies.

-3. Run `npm start` to start the app.
+4. Run `npm start` or `expo start` to start the app.

+> On Android, use the Expo app to scan the QR code from your terminal to open your project.
+> On iOS, use the built-in QR code scanner of the Camera app.